TheOnlyWiseJEDI/MemGPT-Functions/README.md

 For windows it's a tiny super basic and easy to make function.

 For each of the functions you may need an API KEY.

-All API related are are based on free API's except the rocket_launch function.
+All that are API related are are based on free API's except the rocket_launch function.